sarietta/theoputer-blog/content/posts/c-compiler-intro.md

 very common syntax for writing grammars that define programming languages.

-> There is a meta / recursive things here.
-EBNF is itself a grammar.
+> There is a meta / recursive thing here that can be a little tricky to think through.
+EBNF is itself defined by a grammar.
 When you write a programming language grammar, you use the EBNF grammar to write the rules of the programming language grammar.

 From a grammar in EBNF we can generate a parser implementation that generates an AST.
 The AST can be used to generate the machine code